shwjdgh34/algorithms/DP/fibonacciFunc/README.md

 }
 ```

+- 1.2 Fibonacci problem(2)</br>
-- 1.2 others's way. they focused on redundancy.
+  > others's way. they excluded redundancy.
 So code can became shorter and easier.

 ```C++
 int fibonacciFunc(int x)